-The appellant's work does not meet Degree D in that the judgment exercised by the appellant involves applying established regulations, standards, and procedures to specific situations that are directly related to these guides.
-Most of the decisions he makes while performing his work are based on these established guidelines rather than on the individual assessments.
+We find that the appellant's work does not meet Degree D. Unlike the degree of complexity described by Degree D, the judgment exercised by the appellant involves applying established regulations, standards, and procedures to specific situations that are directly related to these Most of the decisions he makes while performing the work are based on these guides. established guidelines rather than on the individual assessments.
 His data collection responsibilities involve the collection of flight plan information on prescribed forms and in prescribed formats which are normally completed by pilots and only reviewed by the appellant.
 Most of the judgments made by the appellant concerning the accuracy of flight plan information are based on FAA and Army requirements and on established airways.
-His work requires him to use more limited judgment than what is described at Degree D. Degree D describes work requiring judgment based on significant technical knowledge.
-The technician performing work at Degree D must determine how new technical information affects current information and then must identify appropriate actions to take.
+The work requires the use of more limited judgment than what is described at Degree D. Degree D describes work requiring judgment based on significant technical knowledge.
+The technician performing work at Degree D must determine how well technical information affects current information and then must identify appropriate actions to take.
 The appellant's work, however, primarily involves making judgments about whether information (e.g., flight plans) complies with established regulations and procedures and about what changes, if any, must be made to achieve compliance.

-We determine the complexity factor to be properly evaluated at Degree C.
+We determine the Complexity Factor to be properly evaluated at Degree C.